WKG-Software-GmbH/wkg-base/README.md

 ---

-`Wkg` is a company-internal library providing reusable components for the development of any .NET project.
+`Wkg` is a company-internal library providing reusable components and utilities for the development of any .NET project.
+Its core features include QoS-aware task scheduling, lightweight logging, and a set of reflection, threading, and performance utilities.

 ## Installation